MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 ### Coauthoring and in-app sharing for Office files
 <a name="EnableAllOcsiClients"> </a>

-This policy enables users to collaborate on documents in real time and share them from the Office 2016 and Office 2103 desktop apps.
+This policy enables users to collaborate on documents in real time and share them from the Office 2016 desktop apps.
 Enabling this policy sets the following registry key value to 1:

 [HKCU\SOFTWARE\Policies\Microsoft\OneDrive] ﻿"EnableAllOcsiClients"="dword:00000001"